ollelogdahl/ConsoleGameEngine/README.md

 ## Notes
 - Color palette limited to 16 colors in a single session *(this is an internal limitation, see [MDSN](https://docs.microsoft.com/en-us/windows/console/console-screen-buffer-infoex))*
 - Only **ONE** reference to a `ConsoleEngine` is allowed per session
+- Press *Delete Key* to close application if running in borderless
 ---

 ## Links